Monarchy of Antigua and Barbuda: Origin

 The island of Antigua was explored by Christopher Columbus in 1493, and became a colony of Britain in 1632; Barbuda island was first colonised in 1678.

+In 1736, Prince Klaas, an Afro-Antiguan slave, was elevated to the position of King of the Black Antiguans during an Akan ritual in Saint John's.
+This event was considered an "innocent ceremony" by white slave owners of Antigua, but was in fact a declaration of war.
+Prince Klaas planned a rebellion to establish Antigua as an independent state ruled by Africans.
+He planned to blow up a gunpowder barrel at a ball in honor of King George II, killing all Europeans and signaling allied slave Africans to attack any white person they saw, which would set off a chain of events that would result in Prince Klaas becoming the new King of Antigua.
+However, the plan was unsuccessful due to the identity of an unknown slave.
+Despite this, Prince Klaas remains a national hero in Antigua and Barbuda.

 Having been part of the Federal Colony of the Leeward Islands from 1871, Antigua and Barbuda joined the West Indies Federation in 1958.
 With the breakup of the federation, it became one of the West Indies Associated States in 1967.
 Following self-governance in its internal affairs, independence was granted from the United Kingdom on 1 November 1981.
 Antigua and Barbuda became a sovereign state and an independent constitutional monarchy within the Commonwealth.

 Princess Margaret represented her sister, Queen Elizabeth II, at the independence celebrations in the capital St John's.
 "Greetings from the Queen, welcome to the Commonwealth", Princess Margaret said at midnight after the flag-raising ceremony.
-A crowd of thousands cheered "Hip, Hip, Hooray" for the Queen of Antigua and Barbuda and the prime minister.
+A crowd of thousands cheered "Hip, Hip, Hooray" for the Queen and the prime minister.
 Wilfred Jacobs was sworn in as the first governor-general, the vice-regal representative of the Queen of Antigua and Barbuda.
 The Princess presented Antigua and Barbuda's instruments of independence to Prime Minister Vere Bird, formally declaring the country independent.
 The Princess opened the new Antigua and Barbuda Parliament building, and delivered the Speech from the Throne, on behalf of the Queen.